 Airborne in Europe, Part One

-American experiments with parachute troops went back to the 1920’s, when the flamboyant Billy Mitchell dropped six parachutists from a bomber in a publicity stunt.
-Serious study of airborne troops had to wait until April 1940, when, inspired by Red Army maneuvers, the U.S. Army authorized a “test platoon” of jumpers.
+American experiments with parachute troops went back to the 1920’s, when the flamboyant Billy Mitchell dropped six parachutists from a bomber as part of a publicity stunt.
+Serious study of airborne troops had to wait until April 1940, when inspired by Red Army maneuvers, the U.S. Army authorized a “test platoon” of jumpers.

-For the next several months, bureaucratic warfare raged as the Army Air Corps and the Infantry Board battled over which branch would control the new troops, initially called Air Infantry (the Army Air Corps preferred “Air Grenadiers,” which would have given us a fine game title seven decades later).
+For the next several months, bureaucratic warfare raged as the Army Air Corps and the Infantry Board battled over which branch would control these new troops, initially called Air Infantry (the Army Air Corps preferred to call them “Air Grenadiers,” which would have given us a fine game title seven decades later).
 But the Infantry prevailed, thanks in large part to Col. William C. Lee’s energetic lobbying of President Franklin Roosevelt.

 Allowed to form a test platoon in June, Lee drew the new troops from the 29th Infantry Regiment, an independent regiment stationed at Fort Benning, Georgia.
 The 29th served as the Army Infantry School’s Demonstration Regiment, the U.S. Army’s equivalent to the German Army’s “Lehr” units and, like the German units, its men considered themselves elite.
 To command the tiny force he appointed a fresh West Point grad, Lt.
 William T. Ryder.